Esther

 And Mordecai who had seen this vision and what God desired to do, having awoke, kept it in his heart, and desired by all means to interpret it, even till night.
 And Mordecai rested quiet in the palace with Gabatha (Bigthan) and Tharrha (Teresh) the king's two chamberlains, eunuchs who guarded the palace.
 And he heard their reasoning and searched out their plans, and learnt that they were preparing to lay hands on king Artaxerxes: and he informed the king concerning them.
 And the king examined the two chamberlains, and they confessed, and were executed.
 And the king wrote these things for a memorial: also Mordecai wrote concerning these matters.
 And the king commanded Mordecai to attend in the palace, and gave gifts for this service.
 And Haman the son of Hammedatha the Agagite was honourable in the sight of the king, and he endeavored to hurt Mordecai and his people, because of the two chamberlains of the king.

-The removal of Vashti
+The Removal of Vashti

 Esther 1:1 Now it came to pass in the days of Ahasuerus (Artaxerxes), (this is Ahasuerus (Artaxerxes) which reigned, from India even unto Ethiopia, over an hundred and seven and twenty provinces:) (Ezra 4:6)